dgist-datalab/MiDAS/README.md

 When you want to test MiDAS, please follow the instructions below.
 In our testing environment, the following steps finished in 650 ~ 680 seconds.
+If you want to test MiDAS on the simulation environment for fast evaluation, go to the following link: https://github.com/sungkyun123/MiDAS-Simulation

 ```
 $ sudo apt install git build-essential